laufergall/ML_Speaker_Characteristics/README.md

 ## Contributing

 You are welcome to contribute to this project in any way.
 Please feel free to fix any errors or send me any suggestion for improvement.
-If you work at a research institution, you can get the NSC speech files from [here](https://clarin.phonetik.uni-muenchen.de/BASRepository/index.php?target=Public/Corpora/NSC/NSC.1.php).
+If you work at a research institution, you can access the NSC speech files from [here](https://clarin.phonetik.uni-muenchen.de/BASRepository/index.php?target=Public/Corpora/NSC/NSC.1.php).